agarwan1/gitDemo/README.md

-This project contains CRUD operations using H2 Database
+This project contains CRUD operations using H2 Database.